amino-os/Amino.Run/docs/getting-started/getting-started.md

 gu install ruby
 ```

-## Install Android SDK and Android Studio (or IntelliJ)
+## Install Android SDK and Android Studio (optional)
-* Follow [instructions](https://developer.android.com/studio/) to install Android SDK and Anroid Studio.
-More details can be found at [here](https://wiki.appcelerator.org/display/guides2/Installing+the+Android+SDK#InstallingtheAndroidSDK-InstallingAndroidSDKToolsonmacOS).
 * Android SDK and Android Studio are *not* required by Amino.
 But many Amino demo applications are android applications.
 We recommend installing Android SDK and Android Studio.
+* Follow [instructions](https://developer.android.com/studio/) to install Android SDK and Android Studio.
+More details can be found at [here](https://wiki.appcelerator.org/display/guides2/Installing+the+Android+SDK#InstallingtheAndroidSDK-InstallingAndroidSDKToolsonmacOS).
 ```shell
 // on Mac
 $ brew cask install android-sdk